codegram/decidim-deploy-heroku/README.md

 ### Problems on production

 This gem is not supposed to be deployed to a production environment and might fail.
 See [\#3](https://github.com/codegram/decidim-deploy-heroku/issues/3) for an example of this problem.
-If you encounter this problem, make sure you have removed the gem for the `Gemfile` and rerun `bundle install` to copletely remove it from the bundle.
+If you encounter this problem, make sure you have removed the gem for the `Gemfile` and rerun `bundle install` to completely remove it from the bundle.